Maj. John Hammond Fordham House

-Maj.
-John Hammond Fordham House is a historic home located in Orangeburg, Orangeburg County, South Carolina.
+The Maj.
+John Hammond Fordham House is a historic home located in Orangeburg, South Carolina, United States.
 It was built in 1903, and is a 1½-story, Victorian frame cottage.
 It was the home of Maj.
 John Hammond Fordham, a prominent African-American citizen of Orangeburg.

+Major Fordham was the maternal great-grandfather of Pulitzer Prize-winning Washington Post journalist Eugene Robinson who was born and raised in the Orangeburg house, which he and his younger sister, Ellen, still own.

+Maj.
+Fordham was the son of Henry Fordham, a former slave who was able to buy his own freedom in 1850.
+Maj.
+Fordham was educated at Avery Normal Institute and became a lawyer active in the Republican Party, once serving as a county coroner.
+He and his wife, Louisa, had at least three children: a son, Marion — a pharmacist and WWI veteran — and daughters Flora Ella and Sadie Fordham Smith.

-It was added to the National Register of Historic Places in 1985.
+The Fordham House was added to the National Register of Historic Places in 1985.